Shahimafiroz/Algorithms_in_Java/ObjectOrientedProgramming/src/Object_classes_Constructors/Readme.md

 Think of a Box.
 If we talk about a box class then it will have some class variables (say length, breadth, and height).
 But when it comes to creating its object(i.e Box will now exist in the computer’s memory), then can a box be there with no value defined for its dimensions?
 The answer is No.
 So constructors are used to assign values to the class variables at the time of object creation, either explicitly done by the programmer or by Java itself (default constructor).

+#### 2.Types of Constructors in Java

+Now is the correct time to discuss the types of the constructor, so primarily there are three types of constructors in Java are mentioned below:

+* Default Constructor
+* Parameterized Constructor
+* Copy Constructor

+###### 1. Default Constructor in Java

+   A constructor that has no parameters is known as default the constructor.
+A default constructor is invisible.
+And if we write a constructor with no arguments, the compiler does not create a default constructor.
+It is taken out.
+It is being overloaded and called a parameterized constructor.
+The default constructor changed into the parameterized constructor.
+But Parameterized constructor can’t change the default constructor.

+###### 2. Parameterized Constructor in Java

+   A constructor that has parameters is known as parameterized constructor.
+If we want to initialize fields of the class with our own values, then use a parameterized constructor.

+###### 3.Copy Constructor in Java

+Like C++, Java also supports a copy constructor.
+But, unlike C++, Java doesn’t create a default copy constructor if you don’t write your own.
+A prerequisite prior to learning copy constructors is to learn about constructors in java to deeper roots.
+Below is an example Java program that shows a simple use of a copy constructor.

+Here’s a basic algorithm for implementing a copy constructor in Java:

+1. **Define a class:** Create a class that represents the object you want to manage.
+2. **Define instance variables:** Within the class, define instance variables that represent the data you want to manage.
+3. **Define a constructor:** Define a constructor for the class that takes an instance of the same class as its argument.
+This constructor will be used to create a copy of the object.
+4. **Initialize the instance variables:** Within the constructor, initialize the instance variables with the values from the argument object.
+5. **Use the "this" keyword to refer to the instance variables:** To refer to the instance variables of the class within the constructor, use the "this" keyword.
+6. **Check for null values:** If the argument object is null, return a new instance of the class with default values for the instance variables.
+7. **Implement deep copying:** If the instance variables are objects, create new instances of those objects within the constructor and initialize them with the values from the argument object.
+This is called deep copying and ensures that changes to the copied object do not affect the original object.